JamesMcGuigan/ecosystem-research/wasm/js-canvas/rust-webpack/README.md

 - `./pkg/` - `wasm-bindgen` wasm from `webpack build`
   - accessed in JS via `import('./pkg').then(wasm => {})`
 - `./dist/` - static webserver output from `webpack build`

+## Performance

+- The C implemention using a predefined WASM array takes about ~20ms to render
+- The Rust implemention takes about ~1000ms to render
+- Unsure why there is a 200x performance penalty for using Rust bindings